konstructio/kubefirst/FAQ.md

 That version will be the version we use for installation steps.

+## Git Providers

+We support at the moment:
+- `github`: With github we use [github actions](https://github.com/kubefirst/metaphor-template/tree/main/.github/workflows) as a trigger for CI code, but we implement most of the behaviors with `CWFT` and [Argo Workflows](https://github.com/kubefirst/metaphor-template/tree/main/.argo)
+- `gitlab`: With github we use [gitlab ci](https://github.com/kubefirst/metaphor-template/blob/main/.gitlab-ci.yml) as a trigger for CI code, but we implement most of the behaviors with `CWFT` and [Argo Workflows](https://github.com/kubefirst/metaphor-template/tree/main/.argo)

+The idea is to have more generic and universal automation steps that can be shared with wider audience and improved together.
+We want o help users to have the right tool for the problem.

+**Tip:** [This page](https://docs.github.com/en/actions/migrating-to-github-actions/migrating-from-gitlab-cicd-to-github-actions) helps on the bridge.

 ## Argo/ArgoCD/Argo Workflows

+- TBD

 ## Vault

+- TBD

 ## Atlantis

+- TBD

 ## Others Tools

+- TBD

 ## Templates

+`kubefirst` has as pattern to use templates with `tokens`that are hydrated by our [detokenization process](https://github.com/kubefirst/kubefirst/blob/main/pkg/helpers.go#L40) to produce repositories on the users `git provider` selected.

+### What are our templates?

+- [gitops-template](https://github.com/kubefirst/gitops-template): Terraform and yamls(lot of them).
+- [metaphor-template](https://github.com/kubefirst/metaphor-template): Sample nodejs app using our CI automations as example to onboard users to gitops life.
+- [metaphor-go-template](https://github.com/kubefirst/metaphor-go-template): Sample go app using our CI automations as example to onboard users to gitops life.
+- [metaphor-frontend-template](https://github.com/kubefirst/metaphor-frontend-template): Sample frontend application to help board users to the applications deployed in the cluster.

 ### Gitops Templates